-These 20 types represent potential for 64 new employing 832 new establishments emplovees.
-The 20 include establishment types such as: Eating Placing: Women's To-Wear Stores; Men's and Boys Clothing and Furnishings: Miscellaneous Retail - Artists' Dealers, Cosmetic Supply.
-Art Stores, and Shoe Stores, etc. A detailed list of all 70 types can in Section E of the found Report (Table E.2).
+These 20 represent types potential for 64 new firms/ employing 832 new establishments 20 include employees.
+The establishment types such Women's Eating Placing; Ready-Men's and Boys To-Wear Stores; Furnishings: and Clothing Retail - Artists Miscellaneous Supply, Art Dealers.
+Cosmetic Stores, and Shoe Stores, etc. A detailed list of all 70 types can in Section E of the found Report (Table E.2).